Server lifecycle

 Decommissioned

-The decommissioning state describes a server that has been basically removed from the application and cannot be used unless re-added again (going back through the first server cycle described below).
+The decommissioning state describes a server that has been removed from the application and cannot be used unless re-added again (going back through the first server cycle described below).
+This is an automatically set state.

 Interact with the server states